Drew-Morris/startup/README.md

 sufficient but could be improved.
 - Application Text Content - Readable and Consistent.
 - Application Images - Centered and Scaled for proper context.

+## React Deliverable

+- Bundled and Transpiled - done.
+- Components - login, lobby, play, stats, about are all components with mocks for login.
+    - login - filling the fields and logging in takes you to the logged-in home page.
+    - database - displays the stats which are currently fake but will be pulled from and set in a database.
+    - WebSocket - I used the setInterval to produce fake player connections to the lobby and to produce fake interactions with the fake players which will be replaced with WebSocket messages later.
+    - logic - the question pool, answers map, kicked player ballot selection, and continue vote all are affected by user input.
+- Router - routing between login, lobby, play, and stats components.
+- Hooks - uses const timers instead of useState to track count down times.
+Uses useEffect to manage gameState and authState dependent rendering and interactions.
+Uses useEffect to manage notifiers and handlers.